rstudio/shiny/README.md

 ## License

 The shiny package as a whole is licensed under the GPLv3.
 See the [LICENSE](LICENSE) file for more details.

+## R version support

+Shiny is supported on the latest release version of R, as well as the previous four minor release versions of R. For example, if the latest release R version is 4.1, then that version is supported, as well as 4.0, 3.6, 3.5, and 3.4.